-Explore the different types of DBMS including relational, object-oriented, hierarchical, network, NoSQL, column-family, document-oriented, graph, time-series and in-memory.
-Learn about their unique features, use cases, and examples of popular software for each type of DBMS.
+Different types of DBMS include relational, object-oriented, hierarchical, network, NoSQL, column-family, document-oriented, graph, time-series and in-memory.
+Here, we’ll learn about unique features of DBMS, their use cases, and examples of popular software for each type of DBMS.

 What is DBMS?